 NAA15

 Below is a summary for the NAA15 gene observed in research publications.
-This is not meant to take the place of medical advice.
+This is not meant to take t

-The online Gene Guide includes more information about NAA15 such as the chance of having another child with this condition, behavior and development concerns linked to NAA15 -related neurodevelopmental syndrome or specialists to consider for people with this condition.
+The online Gene Guide includes more information about NAA15 such as the chance of having another child with this condition, behavior and development concerns linked to NAA15-related syndrome or specialists to consider for people with this condition.
 Share this resource with family members or your clinical providers.

 Key Role